-Bodybuilders specifically train to build individual muscle mass and quality density and overall physique aesthetics, not to become weightlifters.
+Bodybuilders specifically train to build individual muscle mass, quality, density and overall physique aesthetics, not to become weightlifters.
 All the way from beginners to advanced lifters in bodybuilding, can easily miss this fact.

-Your body on any given day or moment whether you’re aware of it or not, has one specific purpose: 'to survive'.
+On any given day or moment the body has one specific purpose: 'to survive'!
 Whether you’re working outside, in the office or training in your gym, your body decides the impact of what it’s feeling by assessing stress...

 E.g., if you’re cold your body shivers if you’re hot your body sweats.

-This is the same in bodybuilding.
-The body is simply measuring the stress levels that you are applying to it.
-Your body will respond by selectively adapting in a way that best suits it's chances of survival...
+This relates the same in bodybuilding, the body measures stress levels that you are applying to it. the body responds by selectively adapting in a way that best suits it's chances of survival...

 Molding your frame into a desired shape and imposing self-selected stress and continuously trying to increase your capabilities beyond their current state... increases this stress.

-Increasing these limits in stress and hypertrophy are generally directly linked to: how strong you are mentally, meaning: (how much of the burning-sensation at the end of each set can you stand).
+Increasing these limits in stress and hypertrophy are often linked to how strong you are mentally, meaning: (how much of the burning-sensation at the end of each set can you stand as the workout progresses).

 In other words; how much stress you can handle through-out your workout will more or less decide how much you can increase total muscular size.

-I have seen it so many times over the years as the going gets tough, a lot of guys don't get tough with the going: this is where a lot of men say things like, you need good genetics, bodybuilding programs don't work, or you can't get big without drugs.
+I have seen it so many times over the years as the going gets tough, a lot of guys don't get tough with the going: this is where you can see guys say things like, you need good genetics, bodybuilding programs don't work, or you can't get big without drugs.

 not saying none of this comes into play in bodybuilding.
 But here's the